Hi All,

 Hello Drishya,

-Umakanthan has mentioned a very valid aspect of HR Policies AND Practices.
+Umakanthan has mentioned a very valid aspect of HR Policies and Practices.

-I am not sure what would the Company have expected to gain by INSISTING this employee to serve the full Notice Period--unless the handing-over process is expected to last the full 2 months [in which case, fixing the NP @ 2 months wasn't right in the first place--some buffer is always added when fixing the NP to cater to unforeseen situations].
+Of late, HR professionals tend to mix up the implementation of an existing policy and the crux/spirit behind its framing.
+Too often, corporations begin to behave like government departments—going by the rules rather than focusing on the spirit of the policies and adapting along the way.
+I am not sure what the company would have expected to gain by insisting this employee serve the full notice period—unless the handing-over process is expected to last the full two months (in which case, fixing the notice period at two months wasn't right in the first place—some buffer is always added when fixing the notice period to cater to unforeseen situations).

 All the Best.